-Annually, by March 1, the District will electronically post on the Human Resources web page classroom teacher vacancies known to the District at that time.
+Annually, by March 1, the District will electronically post on the Human Resources web page or other digital platform used by the District for job postings of classroom teacher vacancies known to the District at that time.
 This list will be updated through the end of the school year as changes are known.
 The posting will include the school site and, the department for intermediate school vacancies.